 - Winning Without Losing (Martin Bjergegaard and Jordan Milne, 2013)

 I recently surveyed a few fellow freelancer’s about how they secured their first paying gig.

 The two most common answers were a) going back to existing employers and b) referrals

 Initially, this might seem a strange option -- why would you freelance for a company that you used to work for?
 Many reasons...

 Companies are increasingly looking to take on freelancers, rather than permanent employees, for one-off projects.
-It's worth getting in touch with your existing employer(s) and seeing if there are any projects they would like to farm out.
-By approaching people you've worked with before, you know the level of trust is already there -- there is no need to prove yourself again.
-This also means it's less risk for the company you are approaching.
+It's worth getting in touch with your existing employer(s) and seeing if there are any projects they would like to contract out.
+By approaching people you've worked with before, the level of trust is already there -- there is no need to prove yourself again.
+This also means it's less of a risk for the company you are approaching.